paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-4b-federal-employment-service.md

 1982—Pub.
 L. 97–300 substituted “the United States Employment Service shall be established and maintained within the Department of Labor” for “there is created in the Department of Labor a bureau to be known as the United States Employment Service”.

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

 #### Effective Date of 1982 Amendment
 Amendment by Pub.
 L. 97–300 effective Oct.
 1, 1983, but with Secretary authorized to use funds appropriated for fiscal 1983 to plan for orderly implementation of amendment, see section 181(i) of Pub.
 L. 97–300, which was formerly classified to [section 1591(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1591/i&num=0&edition=prelim).